Quantaly/ap_psych_demo/README.md

 # ap_psych_demo

-A demo of a memory experiment for my AP Psychology class.
+A demo of a memory experiment (a version of the ["n-back task"](https://en.wikipedia.org/wiki/N-back)) for my AP Psychology class.

 Participants are presented with a string of characters, then a single character; they must then indicate whether or not the single character was part of the string.